 The broader theoretical and practical implications of the findings should be discussed.

-No new statistics or findings should be present in a discussion.
+No new statistics or findings should be presented in a discussion.

-The article overall should also have an hourglass shape, beginning broadly and getting narrower, with the discussion starting narrow and getting broader.
+The article, overall, should have an hourglass shape; beginning broadly and getting narrower, with the discussion starting narrow and getting broader.